wombleton/gitlaw-nz/acts/H/Health and Disability Commissioner Act 1994.md

 *   (c) to provide for the establishment of a Health and Disability Services Consumer Advocacy Service; and

-*   (d) to provide for the promulgation of a Code of Health and Disability Services Consumers's Rights; and
+*   (d) to provide for the promulgation of a Code of Health and Disability Services Consumers' Rights; and

 *   (e) to provide for matters incidental thereto